facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 <div className="TwoColumns TwoFigures">
 <figure>
  <img src="/img/new-architecture/with-transitions.gif" alt="A video demonstrating an app rendering many views (tiles) according to a slider input.
 The views are rendered in batches as the slider is quickly adjusted from 0 to 1000.
 There are less batch renders in comparison to the next video." />
- <figcaption>Rendering tiles with transitions to interrupt in-progress renders of stale state.
-[See code](https://gist.github.com/lunaleaps/eac391bf3fe4c85953cefeb74031bab0/revisions).</figcaption>
+ <figcaption>Rendering tiles with transitions to interrupt in-progress renders of stale state.</figcaption>
 </figure>
 <figure>
  <img src="/img/new-architecture/without-transitions.gif" alt="A video demonstrating an app rendering many views (tiles) according to a slider input.
 The views are rendered in batches as the slider is quickly adjusted from 0 to 1000." />
- <figcaption>Rendering tiles without marking it as a transition.
-[See code](https://gist.github.com/lunaleaps/eac391bf3fe4c85953cefeb74031bab0/revisions).</figcaption>
+ <figcaption>Rendering tiles without marking it as a transition.</figcaption>
 </figure>
 </div>